radius-project/design-notes/template/YYYY-MM-api-guidance-template.md

 ## Non goals

 <!--
-Describe non-goals to identify something that this guidance will not address.
+Describe non-goals to identify aspects that this guidance will not address.
 If there are things we plan to prescribe in the future, but are out of scope of this guidance, list them here.
 Provide a brief explanation on why this is a non-goal.
 -->

 ## Options